tinaponting/protect-wordpress/README.md

 changelog.txt
 All files .md

-Do you need: wlwmanifest.xml  /wp-includes-
+Do you need?: wlwmanifest.xml  /wp-includes-

 Wp-admin:
 /wp-admin/install.php